Celebrating Modern Jewish Living Through Food, Tradition, and Family

 Grilled Potatoes with Herbs

-Boil the potatoes in salted water, for about 10 minutes.
-Meanwhile in a large baking dish combine the oil, herbs, and the garlic.
+Boil potatoes in large pot of salted water for about 10 minutes.
+Meanwhile in a large baking dish, combine the oil, herbs, and the garlic.
 Set aside.

-Drain the potatoes and put them back into the pot so that the steam will release any moisture.
-Place the potatoes into the oil mixture and toss to coat evenly with the oil, garlic, and herbs.
+Drain potatoes and let them sit in the colander for a few minutes to allow the steam to release any excess moisture.
+Place the potatoes into the oil mixture and gently toss to coat evenly with the oil, garlic, and herbs.

 Garnish with more herbs or a sprinkling of Kosher salt or Parmesan cheese, if desired.